jpulakka/nordpool_diff/README.md

 The `filter_length` value must be an integer, at least 2.
 Smallest possible value 2 produces FIR `[-1, 1]`.
 Value 5 produces FIR `[-1, 0.25, 0.25, 0.25, 0.25]`.
 First entry is always -1 and the filter is normalized so that its sum is zero.
 This way the characteristic output magnitude is independent of the filter length.
-Values larger than 8 have the problem that Nordpool prices typically update 8 hours before midnight (in Finland), so at 15:59 you only know prices for the next 8 hours.
+Values larger than 8 have the problem that prices typically update 8 hours before midnight (in Finland), so at 15:59 you only know prices for the next 8 hours.
 But the filter algorithm pads missing data by using the last entry, so the result should still be quite reasonable.

 Restart HA again to load the configuration.
 Now you should see `nordpool_filtered_N` sensor, where `N` corresponds to `filter_length`.
 You can set up several `nordpool_diff` entities, each with different `filter_length`.